Homeless individuals refuse to leave after taking over Tacoma man's property

 John just hopes he can get everything cleared before the city's deadline.

-"Eventually they could take court action and condemn the property and move me into the street," he said.
+"Eventually, they could take court action and condemn the property and move me into the street," said John.
 "I would like to get some assistance financially and volunteers."

+Anyone interested in helping can send an email to webseattle@KING5.com to learn how to get in contact with the family.